 Leaves of Absence

-Students desiring an extended leave of absence from their studies for professional, medical, or personal reasons must apply in writing: music students to the dean; dance students to the division director; and drama students to the administrative director of the division.
+Students desiring an extended leave of absence from their studies for professional, medical, or personal reasons must apply in writing: music students to the dean; dance students to the division director; and drama students to the managing director of the division.
 All approved leaves are processed by the dean.
 The official leave of absence date will be the day the dean is notified, or the last day of attendance in any educationally related activity (including participation in performances), whichever is later.
 Academic standing may be a factor in the approval of a leave of absence.
 Students in the first term of a program are generally not eligible for a leave.
 Leaves of absence may not exceed two consecutive semesters.
 Any student not returning after an approved two-semester leave will be withdrawn from the School and will have to apply for readmission through the Office of Admissions.
 For leaves that commence after the semester has begun, financial aid is adjusted, and reimbursement is required.
 Students who have borrowed from any student loan program at any time during their academic career should contact the Financial Aid Office to learn more about repayment requirements before taking a leave.

 Students desiring to withdraw from the School, for any reason, must notify the dean.
 The official date of withdrawal will be the day the dean is notified or the last day of attendance in any educationally related activity (including participation in performances), whichever is later.
 Students who withdraw from the School must reapply to the Office of Admissions if they wish to return.
 For withdrawals that occur after the semester has begun, financial aid is adjusted, and reimbursement is required.
 Students who have borrowed from any student loan program at any time during their academic career should contact the Financial Aid Office to learn more about repayment requirements before withdrawing.